Alwurts/alejandrowurts/_posts/2018-07-26-my-first-website.md

 One option was to build the website from the ground up using html and css, but through my research I came across website builders specifically Jekyll which it's a great option with a lot of themes and plug-ins  that help you make a great looking website, another popular website builder is Hugo but for some reason or another I went with Jekyll.

 After deciding on the website builder I researched free hosting options and got two options to choose from GitHub pages and Netlify, GitHub pages works out of the box with jekyll and it's a great option with some small limitations like not being able to use plug-ins.
-Netlify on the other hand has about everything you need for any static website and their free tier offers some great features, Thank you Netlify!; For both hosting instances the deployment files are hosted on a repository on GitHub.
+Netlify on the other hand has about everything you need for any static website and their free tier offers some great features, Thank you Netlify!.

+For both hosting instances the deployment files are hosted on a repository on GitHub.
 The normal work flow of updating the website is the next one:

 - Edit or add files in a local repository on my computer.